-EXAMPLE: Three people own a piece of property valued at \$20,000.
-One of them applies for Food Stamps.
-The property cannot be sold without the consent of all three owners and each person may sell his interest only to the other two owners.
-The other two owners do not want to buy the applicant's interest in the property at this time.
-The property is excluded.
+EXAMPLE: Three people own a race horse valued at \$20,000.
+One of them applies for Food Stamp benefits.
+The horse cannot be sold without the consent of all three owners and each person may sell his interest only to the other two owners.
+The other two owners do not want to buy the applicant's interest at this time.
+The asset is excluded.

-EXAMPLE: Same situation as above except that the agreement does not stipulate that only the other two owners may buy the interest in the property.
-One-third of the equity in the property is assigned to the client as an asset.
+EXAMPLE: Same situation as above except that the agreement does not stipulate that only the other two owners may buy the interest in the asset.
+One-third of the equity is assigned to the client as an asset.